HolyCityAudio/Plugins/ParkerReverb/Readme.md

 https://github.com/HolyCityAudio/Plugins/blob/main/ParkerReverb/jpreverb.jpg

+The cpp and jucer file were created from the DSP file using faust2juce.
+There are some hand edits to the cpp file to change the default background color and the dialog name.

+Use the cpp and jucer file with JUCE compiled by Visual Studio 2019.

 * Early diff - early diffusion.
 Below 0.707, noticeably rough attack.
 * Size - "size" of the simulated space.
 Adjusting in real time gives a slight pitch bend.
 * t60 - reverb time.
 Can get really long but one of the bands in the EQ section also has to be turned closer to 1.0.